cmmedu/cmmedu-ordertable-xblock/README.md

 ### Content Configuration

-The EOL Order XBlock allows you to configure:
+The CMM Order XBlock allows you to configure:

 - **Title**: Specifies the module's title
 - **Description**: Provides instructions or context for the activity